Intradistrict School Choice FAQs

 Is pre / algebra offered for 7/8 graders?

-The district adopted Desmos as the 6-8 math program.
+The district adopted Amplify Desmos Math as the 6-8 math program.
 This is the first year of full implementation.
 The program follows the Common Core Standards and takes an integrated, spiraling approach.
 The courses are called "6th Grade Math," "7th Grade Math," and "8th Grade Math."
 All students follow this course sequence.
 While the district does not offer a separate Pre-Algebra or Algebra course in middle school, pre-algebra and algebra concepts are introduced throughout grades 7 and 8 (with more emphasis in grade 8).

 The major concepts include: